Sudharshinijothikumar/Python-Hand-control-Snake-Game/README.md

 Made with ❤️ using Python and Pygame.

 Let me know if you want a cuter, funnier, or theme-based version (e.g., Rainbow Snake, Anime Snake, Tamil Snake, etc.)!
+Have ur own eat and game over sounds and add in the same directory